Model-based resonance tracking of linear systems: Resonance tracking control

 \section{Resonance tracking control}

-The resonance tracking algorithm is developed in the present section.
-Following the common practice, the design procedure is split into two parts: the estimation of the state and the resonance shift, and the update of the excitation frequency.
+The resonance tracking algorithm developed in the present section is inspired by the ideas of adaptive control.
+Initially, we apply the recursive identification method to estimate $h$ without feedback on $\omega_k$, which provides the base for the closed-loop algorithm.
+Then, we modify the algorithm to include the update of the excitation frequency.